paulanunes85/hands-on-lab-platform-engineering-for-devs-pt-br/docs/workshop.md

 # Platform engineering for devs

-Welcome to this workshop focusing on enhancing your dev experience by:
+Greetings!
+This workshop is designed to improve your development experience by:

-- Using a remote environment customized to your needs for a fast start on a project
+- Utilizing a personalized remote environment for a quick project kickoff
-- Creating temporary test environments to assess your changes while being compliant with your organization policies
+- Establishing temporary testing environments to evaluate your modifications in line with your company's guidelines
-- Using tools which can simplify the experience of managing environments on Azure and deploying your workload code
+- Employing tools that streamline the process of managing Azure environments and deploying your software
-- Leveraging load testing as a means for early issue detection
+- Harnessing load testing for early identification of potential issues
-- Debugging issues in a distributed workload
+- Troubleshooting issues in a distributed workload setup

-During this workshop you will have the instructions to complete each steps.
-It is recommended to search for the answers in provided resources and links before looking at the solutions placed under the '📚 Toggle solution' panel.
+During this workshop, you will receive instructions to complete each step.
+It is recommended that you search for the answers in the provided resources and links before looking at the solutions placed under the '📚 *Toggle solution*' panel.

 <div class="task" data-title="Task">

 > You will find the instructions and expected configurations for each Lab step in these yellow **TASK** boxes.
-> Inputs and parameters to select will be defined, all the rest can remain as default as it has no impact on the scenario.
+> Inputs and parameters to select will be defined; all the rest can remain at their default settings as they have no impact on the scenario
 >
-> Use the provided credentials to Log into the Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal].
+> Use the provided credentials to log into the Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal].
 > Instructions and solutions will be provided for `azd`, `Azure CLI`, and the portal, but you can also opt for using the Azure Portal during the entire workshop if you prefer.

 </div>

 ## Scenario

-The goal of the workshop is to edit the code of a simple Order management API, deploy it to Azure, and detect potential issues using load tests and monitoring.
+The goal of the workshop is to edit the code of a simple *Order management* API, deploy it to Azure, and detect potential issues using load tests and monitoring.

 We will be using the following services: